The UK's EU referendum: All you need to know

-- Britain Stronger in Europe - the main cross-party group campaigning for Britain to remain in the EU is headed by former Marks and Spencer chairman Lord Rose.
-It is backed by key figures from the Conservative Party, including prime minister David Cameron and Chancellor George Osborne, most Labour MPs, including party leader Jeremy Corbyn and Alan Johnson, who is running the Labour In for Britain campaign, the Lib Dems, Plaid Cymru, the Alliance party and the SDLP in Northern Ireland, and the Green Party.
-Who is funding the campaign: Britain Stronger in Europe has raised £6.88m so far, boosted by two donations totalling £2.3m from the supermarket magnate and Labour peer Lord Sainsbury.
+- Britain Stronger in Europe - the main cross-party group campaigning for Britain to remain in the EU was headed by former Marks and Spencer chairman Lord Rose.
+It was backed by key figures from the Conservative Party, including Prime Minister David Cameron and Chancellor George Osborne, most Labour MPs, including party leader Jeremy Corbyn and Alan Johnson, who ran the Labour In for Britain campaign, the Lib Dems, Plaid Cymru, the Alliance party and the SDLP in Northern Ireland, and the Green Party.
+Who funded the campaign: Britain Stronger in Europe raised £6.88m, boosted by two donations totalling £2.3m from the supermarket magnate and Labour peer Lord Sainsbury.
 Other prominent Remain donors included hedge fund manager David Harding (£750,000), businessman and Travelex founder Lloyd Dorfman (£500,000) and the Tower Limited Partnership (£500,000).
 Read a Who's Who guide.
-Who else is campaigning to remain: The SNP is running its own remain campaign in Scotland as it does not want to share a platform with the Conservatives.
-Several smaller groups have also registered to campaign.
+Who else campaigned to remain: The SNP ran its own remain campaign in Scotland as it did not want to share a platform with the Conservatives.
+Several smaller groups also registered to campaign.

 - Vote Leave - A cross-party campaign that has the backing of senior Conservatives such as Michael Gove and Boris Johnson plus a handful of Labour MPs, including Gisela Stuart and Graham Stringer, and UKIP's Douglas Carswell and Suzanne Evans, and the DUP in Northern Ireland.
-Former Tory chancellor Lord Lawson and SDP founder Lord Owen are also involved.
-It has a string of affiliated groups such as Farmers for Britain, Muslims for Britain and Out and Proud, a gay anti-EU group, aimed at building support in different communities.
-Who is funding the campaign: Vote Leave has raised £2.78m so far.
-Its largest supporter is businessman Patrick Barbour, who gave £500,000.
+Former Tory chancellor Lord Lawson and SDP founder Lord Owen were also involved.
+It had a string of affiliated groups such as Farmers for Britain, Muslims for Britain and Out and Proud, a gay anti-EU group, aimed at building support in different communities.
+Who funded the campaign: Vote Leave raised £2.78m.
+Its largest supporter was businessman Patrick Barbour, who gave £500,000.
 Former Conservative Party treasurer Peter Cruddas gave a £350,000 donation and construction mogul Terence Adams handed over £300,000.
 Read a Who's Who guide.
-Who else is campaigning to leave: UKIP leader Nigel Farage is not part of Vote Leave.
-His party is running its own campaign.
+Who else campaigned to leave: UKIP leader Nigel Farage is not part of Vote Leave.
+His party ran its own campaign.
 The Trade Union and Socialist Coalition is also running its own out campaign.
-Several smaller groups have also registered to campaign.
+Several smaller groups also registered to campaign.

 Thanks for sending in your questions.
 Here are a selection of them, and our answers: